Daskalakis Athletic Center

+Description and history

 The facility is best known for its 2,509-seat multi-purpose arena that is home to multiple Drexel University Dragons sports teams including basketball and wrestling.
-While the entire recreation center, including the multi-purpose arena, gym, natatorium, rock climbling wall, and squash canter are located in the athletic center, the "DAC" generally refers solely to the multi-purpose arena.
+While the entire recreation center, including the multi-purpose arena, gym, natatorium, rock climbing wall, and squash canter are located in the athletic center, the "DAC" generally refers solely to the multi-purpose arena.

-When originally opened in 1975 as the Physical Education Center, sometimes just referred to as the "New Gym," the facility included grandstands that sat a capacity of 1,800, and was expandable to 2,700 seats with temporary bleachers.
+When originally opened in 1975 as the Physical Education Center, sometimes just referred to as the "New Gym", the facility included grandstands that sat a capacity of 1,800, and was expandable to 2,700 seats with temporary bleachers.

+The athletic center was named for donor John Daskalakis in 2000.
+Daskalakis, a telecommunications executive and 1963 alum, played lacrosse while at Drexel.
 In January 2005, the basketball court was named Cozen Court after being dedicated to former Drexel men's basketball head coach Sam Cozen.

 At the 2006 convocation Drexel University president Constantine Papadakis announced a 60000 sqft, three-story addition to the existing Daskalakis Athletic Center.
 The project, which expanded to an 84000 sqft addition, broke ground in June 2008.
 Construction finished in December 2009 and parts of the building opened to students in January 2010.
 The Drexel Recreational Center officially opened in February 2010.

 Notable events

 Basketball

-The DAC hosted games in all or part of the 1993-1996 America East Conference men's basketball tournaments, the 2005 NIT Season Tip-Off, and the 2007 and 2012 National Invitation Tournament.
+The DAC hosted games in all or part of the 1993–1996 America East Conference men's basketball tournaments, the 2005 NIT Season Tip-Off, and the 2007 and 2012 National Invitation Tournament.
 In 2013, the DAC hosted four games of the 2013 Women's NIT, with the Dragons defeating Utah 46-43 in the final to win the tournament.

 The DAC was built in 1974 as the Physical Education and Athletic Center (PEAC) and was renamed in 2001 after a gift from former Drexel Lacrosse player John A. Daskalakis ('63).

 The Daskalakis Athletic Center hosted the 2018 and 2022 Colonial Athletic Association women's basketball tournament, and will again host the tournament in 2024.

+In 2023, the DAC hosted The Basketball Tournament 2023 semifinals and championship.
+It will also host The Basketball Tournament 2024 semifinals and championship.

 Concerts

+Dragonfly

+After years of hosting annual concerts in Lot F at 31st and Chestnut Street, construction began at that site as part of the Schuylkill Yards project.
+As a result, the 2024 annual Drexel CAB concert, now branded as Dragonfly, relocated back to the Daskalakis Athletic Center.